glynhudson/samsung-modbus-mim-b19n/README.md

 # samsung-modbus-mim-b19n

-Example python script to read and write data to a Samsung Heat Pump or HVAC unit using a [MIM-B19N Modbus module](https://www.samsung.com/uk/support/model/MIM-B19N/)
+Example python script to for testing reading and writing data to a Samsung Heat Pump or HVAC unit using a [MIM-B19N Modbus module](https://www.samsung.com/uk/support/model/MIM-B19N/), [purchase from Midsummer](https://midsummerwholesale.co.uk/buy/samsung-heat-pumps/Samsung-modbus-MIM-B19)

 ## Tested with: